lok-i/hmm/README.md

-# hmm-ec
+# hmm
-a mujoco env for learning human motor models through deep rl with added tools for IK, ID, direct mocap data integration, stablebaselines3 integration
+a mujoco env for learning human motor models through deep rl with added tools for IK, ID, direct mocap data integration, and stablebaselines3 integration.

 # Getting Started and Installation: